flowground/amazonaws-com-fms-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetComplianceDetail
-### Returns detailed compliance information about the specified member account.
+> Returns detailed compliance information about the specified member account.
 Details include resources that are in and out of compliance with the specified policy.
-Resources are considered non-compliant if the specified policy has not been applied to them.
+Resources are considered non-compliant if the specified policy has not been applied to them.<br/>

 #### Input Parameters
 * `Action` - _required_